-Day 3: Toubkal Refuge to Ouanoukrim, 4089m (approximately 8 hours)
+Toubkal Refuge to Ouanoukrim, 4089m (approx. 8hrs)

-This morning, weather depending, we set off to summit Ouanoukrim (4,089m).
+This morning, weather depending, you'll set off to summit Ouanoukrim (4,089m).
 The trek starts from the Assif n Isseguane valley to the pass of Tizi Ouagane, then follows the ridge to Ras Ouanoukrim (4,070m) on to Timezguida (4,089m).
 On this more technical climb, with your heart pumping, you scramble to the top where you take in the awe-inspiring sight of all you've achieved before heading back down to the refuge.
+(B,L,D)